josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/🫦_one_two_three_check.md

 The node does not treat a pop song as evidence for unrelated institutional claims.
 It uses the song as a cultural rose: a compact demonstration that the same archive can produce materially different salience maps depending upon who is looking, what they notice, and who finally gets to choose the frame.

+The Swan and Morni language is likewise analytical rather than autobiographical.
+In particular, another person's behaviour is not treated as proof of a woman's attractiveness, intentions, power, or private experience.
+The methodological claim is narrower: **conduct on every side of an interaction is part of the evidential environment, while explanatory attention should be allocated with power, context, agency, and evidence in view.**

 > 📡 Cross-references:
 >
 > - [🎶 L'Chaim](./README.md) — *music as embodied systems language for Swan interiority, counter-gaze, recognition, and life beyond defensive survival*